 Classes are conducted on weekday evenings and Saturdays, so that both part-time and full-time students can attend.
 We may offer a few courses in the daytime so that full-time students can be given more choices of elective courses.

-A number of scholarships are offered to incoming MALS students who (1) obtained first or second upper honours classification from their first degrees, and which are relevant to language studies (linguistics, translation, English language & literature, etc.), or (2) are graduates of the UGC-funded HKBU Bachelor of Arts programmes, or (3) have an excellent academic record from a mainland university and good TEM8 (Test for English Majors – Band 8) result.
+A number of scholarships are offered to incoming MALS students who (1) obtained first or second upper honours classification from their first degrees, and which are relevant to language studies (linguistics, translation, English language & literature, etc.), or (2) are the UGC-funded HKBU Bachelor of Arts and Social Sciences graduates under Academy of Language and Culture. (w.e.f.
+2025/26 intake)

 Scholarships are open to incoming international students in order to increase the diversity of students and enhance their exposure to peers from other linguistic and cultural backgrounds.
 The scholarship awards vary from 15% to 100% of the total tuition fee and will be deducted from the tuition fee upon admission.
 The scholarships are awarded based on a holistic review process that includes academic results, academic outputs, interviews, relevant test scores and/or other evidence of excellence and aptitude.

-A new Dissertation Excellence Prize is now offered by MALS with effect from AY2019/20 to encourage students’ progression from taught postgraduate programmes to research postgraduate programmes.
+A Dissertation Excellence Prize is now offered by MALS to encourage students’ progression from taught postgraduate programmes to research postgraduate programmes.
 The Dissertation Excellence Prize will be awarded to the best five MALS dissertations that score at or above “A-” each year.
-(The award for an “A” grade is HK$15,000, and for an “A-” grade is HK$10,000.)
+(The award for an “A” grade is HK$10,000, and for an “A-” grade is HK$5,000.) (w.e.f.
+2025/26 intake)

 The graduate attaining the highest cumulative GPA in the graduating class of the Programme and whose cumulative GPA is no less than 3.67 will be awarded the MALS Scholastic Award for that year.